iaseth/clipyt/README.md

 - **Database Storage**: Stores clipboard contents in a SQLite database using a Peewee model with UUIDs as primary keys.
 - **Command Interface**: Supports commands to start recording (`RECORD`) and to list the latest 10 entries (`LIST`).
 - **Web Interface**: Provides a Flask-based API with routes to retrieve clipboard entries between two dates and to delete specific entries.
-- **Cross-Platform Support**: Stores the SQLite database in a `.clipster` directory inside the user's home directory, ensuring compatibility across different operating systems.
+- **Cross-Platform Support**: Stores the SQLite database in a `.clipyt` directory inside the user's home directory, ensuring compatibility across different operating systems.
 - **Modern UI**: Includes a Svelte-based web application that allows users to view and manage clipboard entries by day or week, with options to copy or delete individual entries.

 ## Installation